-We’ve owned the sofa for almost 4 years.
-We use it daily so it’s lasted a reasonably long time despite having two young boys who love to jump on it and crash into it daily.
+We’ve owned the sofa for almost four years.
+We use it daily, so it’s lasted a reasonably long time despite having two young boys who love to jump on it and crash into it daily.
 That alone is impressive.
 While overall we’re happy with it, I do have some complaints.

 1. It may be a wood frame, but it’s not the toughest sofa

 We also own a Sears sectional sofa.
 While it has its own problems, you can tell just by sitting in it and feeling the frame that it has a tougher frame.

 Generally, IKEA couch frames aren’t the strongest.
 Yes, ours has served us well for four years, and it’s still going strong, but it’s not indestructible.